fenago/data-analysis-pandas/lab_guides/lab_9.md

 discussed the terminology that\'s commonly used to describe learning types and tasks.
 Then, we practiced EDA using the skills we learned throughout this course to get a feel for the wine and planet datasets.
-This gave us some ideas about what kinds of models we would want to build.
-A thorough exploration of the data is essential before attempting to build a model.

 In order to prepare our data efficiently, we used pipelines in `scikit-learn` to package up everything from our preprocessing through our model.

-We used unsupervised k-means to cluster the planets using their semi-major axis and period; we also discussed how to use the elbow point method to find a good value for *k*.
-Then, we moved on to supervised learning and made a linear regression model to predict the period of a planet using its semi-major axis, eccentricity of orbit, and mass.
-We learned how to interpret the model coefficients and how to evaluate the model\'s predictions.
-Finally, we turned to classification to identify high-quality red wines (which had a class imbalance) and distinguish between red and white wine by their chemical properties.
+We also used unsupervised k-means to cluster the planets using their semi-major axis and period.

 In the next lab, we will learn how to tune our models to improve their performance, so make sure to complete the exercises to practice